dvdzkwsk/react-redux-starter-kit/README.md

 Utilities
 ---------

 This boilerplate comes with a simple utility (thanks to [StevenLangbroek](https://github.com/StevenLangbroek)) to help speed up your Redux development process.
-In `~/client/utils` you'll find an export for `createReducer` which is designed to expedite creating reducers when they're defined via an object map rather than switch statements.
+In `~/client/utils` you'll find an export for `createReducer` designed to expedite the creation of reducers when they're defined via an object map rather than switch statements.
 As an example, what once looked like this:

 ```js
 import { TODO_CREATE } from 'constants/todo';